J. M. J.

 - Holy Name Catholic School emphasizes a family atmosphere.
 The four religious dimensions that include the gospel message, Christian service, liturgy and prayer, and Christian community.

-- In addition to the core curriculum areas of religion, reading/language arts, math, science, social studies, the curriculum includes physical education, computer education, art, and library for all levels; elementary vocal music preschool through grade 5, middle school band and orchestra through the public schools, along with Latin class for grades 3 through 8.
+- In addition to the core curriculum areas of religion, reading/language arts, math, science, social studies, the curriculum includes physical education, computer education, art, and library for all levels; elementary vocal music first through grade 5, middle school band and orchestra through the public schools, along with Latin class for grades 3 through 8.

 - Under the leadership and unity with all of the schools in the Diocese of Marquette, Holy Name Catholic School is transitioning to a classical education model.
 This curriculum is seen with the lens of seeking the “Truth, Goodness and Beauty.”
 A classical education seeks to fulfill each of these precepts.
 The study of Theology, as well as, Church teaching will further inform students of Christ’s truths.
 Armed with the truth, students can explore history, philosophy and literature with an eye towards what is good.
 Through music, sciences, drama and the arts, students will then embark on a quest to what is truly beautiful.
 Each tenant fulfills the others.
 In addition, a classical education seeks to inform and call out a student’s whole mind, without compromising the truth, something other schools simply cannot do.